mdkdrnevich/DeepHadTopTagger/README.md

 # DeepHadTopTagger
-**Deep neural network research for tagging triplets of jets from hadronic top decay for the CMS experiment at CERN.**
+**Deep neural network research for tagging triplets of jets from hadronic top decay for the CMS experiment at CERN.
+This research culminated in my undergraduate senior thesis at the University of Notre Dame.**

 ----
 ## Overview